 The families all took up residence on the island and grew stout and sturdy.
 After a while, they began to distill liquor from sugarcane juice, and they sang, danced, and played games.
-In their drunken state, many people fouled the island by forgetting to bury their excrement.
+In their drunken state, many people fouled the island by forgetting to bury their feces.

 The demons were furious and decided to flood their island on the next full moon and kill all the humans living there.
 One compassionate demon did not want to see anybody die, so that evening he arose in the north sky in a blaze of light and warned the carpenters they must flee the island in the next two weeks.
 Rejecting his comrade’s righteousness and wanting the humans dead, another demon appeared in the south sky telling the carpenters that the god who had just spoken to them moments earlier was a liar and was trying to trick them into leaving.
 They had nothing to worry about, he assured them.